casz92/poolder/README.md

 - **Fixed Pool Size**: Define the number of workers at compile time.
 - **Scheduled Tasks**: Define recurring jobs at compile time with cron-style or intervals.
 - **Runtime Rescheduling**: Create, reconfigure, or cancel scheduled tasks dynamically.
-- **Batch Processing**: Aggregate and process multiple tasks in batches.
+- **Batch Processing**: Aggregate and process multiple messages in batches.
 - **Tasker**: A simple task executor for concurrent processing with limited concurrency.

 ## Callbacks